5th Floor, Brigade Towers,

 Fastest Growing Market:

 The prevalence of hypertension has observed a significant rise over the past few years.
 Generally, blood pressure rises and falls throughout the day.
 However, it can damage one’s heart and result in health problems, if it stays high for a long time.
 High blood pressure is called hypertension.
-High blood pressure is the most harmful factor when it comes to the risk of heart disease and stroke, which is the leading cause of death in the United States.
-According to the CDC (Centers for Disease Control and Prevention), about 75 million American adults (32%) have high blood pressure (hypertension), but only about half (54%) of people with high blood pressure have their condition under control.
-High blood pressure was a primary and contributing cause of death for more than 410,000 American citizens, in 2014.
+High blood pressure is the most harmful factor when it comes to the risk of heart disease and stroke, which is the leading cause of death in the United States, as stated by the World Health Organization.
+According to the CDC (Centers for Disease Control and Prevention, 2017), about 75 million American adults (32%) have high blood pressure (hypertension), but only about half (54%) of people with high blood pressure have their condition under control.
 CDC also states that high blood pressure costs the nation USD 48.6 billion every year.
 This total includes the medications to treat high blood pressure, cost of health care services, and missed days of work.

 Antihypertensive drugs are referred to as a class of drugs that are used in treating hypertension (high blood pressure).
 There are many classes of antihypertensive drugs, which have the ability to lower blood pressure by different means, and thus, prevent the complications associated with high blood pressure, including stroke and myocardial infarction.